Beowulf (2007)

 But always a hero comes home

-Wealthow communicates through the song that she will be at home waiting patiently for the man who deserves her.
+I hear in her song that Wealthow will patiently wait at home in anticipation for the man who deserves her.
 There is no weakness in her words, just love and a desire to serve the Masculine.
-She is just the woman Beowulf desires, but does he deserve her?
+She is just the kind of woman Beowulf desires, but does he deserve her?
 Is he, in a sense, man enough?
-King Hrothgar wasn’t, evidenced through his seduction by Grendel’s mother.
-Grendel, we will find, is Hrothgar’s son.

-If they were men enough, they would come to recognize the positive side of the dark side of the Feminine in Wealthow, and coax it out of here with love, so as to release much of her inner pain.
-Understand that most women who are more comfortable on the light end of the spectrum often internalizes a lot of hurt (the darkness projects inwards as opposed to outwards), and it is a man’s job to help her externalize it through taking her lovingly into the dark side of the spectrum.
-This is scary and challenging, and requires a man to be in integrity with himself, lest the chaos of the dark feminine capture him and convince him that he has done wrong.
-After his seducation, Hrothgar has lost integrity – that is part of his curse – and there is the understated sadness on the part of Wealthow at discovering that even her dragonslaying husband loses himself completely when faced with the dark Feminine.
-It’s even more challenging because this darkness is something Wealthow herself doesn’t possess to a large extent, which is her curse, and it cannot be lifted due to her man’s lack of integrity.
+If they were truly mature men, they would maybe come to recognize the dark side of the Feminine in Wealthow also.
+They would coax it out of her with love, so as to release much of her inner pain.
+In my experience, women who are uncomfortable expressing their darkness internalize a lot of hurt (the darkness projects inwards), and I believe it is a man’s job to help her balance that out.
+He can do so by meeting her lovingly also at her dark side of the spectrum.
+I personally find this scary and challenging and I see that it requires a man to be in integrity with himself, lest the chaos of the dark feminine capture him and convince him that he has done wrong.
+That happens to me anyway.

 Grendel and his mother

 Beowulf, of course, kills Grendel in a display a macho manliness and with typical immodesty.
-The monster Grendel, a scared and pathetic creature, is a mama’s boy who seems to carry resentment at not having had a father in his life.
-As the monster tries to flee, Beowulf traps it and screams in bloodlust, as the monster inquires about his identity:
+The monster Grendel, a scared and pathetic creature, is a mama’s boy who seems to carry resentment for not having had a father in his life.
+As the monster tries to flee, Beowulf traps it, screams in bloodlust and goes for the kill.

 The sins of the fathers

-Beowulf returns to Heorot and Hrothgar realizes what fate has befallen him.
-He presses Beowulf for the truth, yet doesn’t get it – Beowulf is still too shocked from what has happened and the way in which he responded to it.
-Beowulf has lost his honor to his main weakness – the dark Feminine – and now the curse of Hrothgar has been passed to him.
+When Beowulf returns to Heorot, Hrothgar knows what’s happened.
+He presses Beowulf for the truth, yet doesn’t get it – Beowulf is still shocked.
+He has lost his honor now, leaving it at the feet of his main weakness – the dark Feminine – and now Hrothgar’s curse has been passed to him.
 Hrothgar throws himself from the battlements and Beowulf is crowned king, and gets his Wealthow.
-His wish of royal aspirations and a lovely queen have come true, but at a tremendous price.
+His royal aspirations and dreams of a lovely queen have come true, but at a tremendous price.

 Many years later, Beowulf is an old an broken king.
-He is one who, he says with despair, “died many years ago, when I was young”.
-The mature Masculine lives to serve.
-The hero, on the other hand, lives to serve himself.
-This reality has caught up with Beowulf, and there is great mourning in him for his past ways.
-Still, he has not found a way to lift the curse, and not anyone with whom he can confide.
-Not Wiglaf (who won’t listen to the truth) and not his wife (because their relationship is built on secrets).
+He is someone who, he says with sadness, “died many years ago, when I was young”.
+Indeed, in embodying the Hero archetype, Beowulf served mostly himself.
+And this painful truth now causes him heartache and grief in the twilight of his life, when wisdom has caught up with the mistakes of the past.
+This experience is of great importance in any man’s life, leading to enormous humility and openness if navigated properly and shared fully.
+Still, Beowulf has not found a way to lift the curse, mainly becuase he has noone in whom he can confide; not Wiglaf (who won’t listen to the truth) and not his wife (because their relationship is built on secrets).

 Slaying the dragon